-4. Can I send the recommendation letters in the same envelope with the rest of the application documents?
+4. Can I send the recommendation letters by myself?

 Yes, you can.
 The recommendation letters must arrive in sealed envelopes and they can be sent either directly from the referee or you can collect the letters from your referees and enclose them into your application envelope.
 The deadline for submitting the recommendation letters is the same as for the rest of the application.

-5. If I send my paper application by using an express service I must add the recipient's name and telephone number.
+5. If I send my reference letters by using an express service I must add the recipient's name and telephone number.
 What name and telephone number should I use?

 The mailing address is:University of Eastern Finland